Wylarel/WikiNoNotes/README.md

 ![Demo using the chromium-based Brave browser](https://file.wylarel.com/wikinonotes.gif)

 ## Installation
 Because google is a poor little startup that needs money, they ask developers for money to publish their extensions.
 And since I'm a poor little student, I don't have any money.
-And since, once again, google are assholes, they don't allow extensions outside their store anymore.
+And since, once again, google are ~~assholes~~ google, they don't allow extensions outside their store anymore.
 So the only way for you to use this extension will be to download this repo, unzip it and go to `menu>extensions>developer mode` and activate it, then click on "load unpacked extension" and choose the folder where you unzipped the files.
 ![How to load an unpacked extension](https://developer.chrome.com/static/images/get_started/load_extension.png)

 ## Usage